Last updated on June 12th, 2021

-If the interest rates continue to be low, the returns you receive may be decreased as well!
+If the interest rates continue to be low, the returns you receive may decrease.

-This has been seen for both StashAway Simple and Endowus Cash Smart.
-Both of them invest in similar funds that are dependent on interest rates.
+Syfe has revised their Cash+ rates, along with StashAway Simple and Endowus Cash Smart.
+All of them invest in similar funds that are dependent on interest rates.